evannetwork/tnt-docs/docs/v0.3/For Developers/trusttrace-a-love-story-from-b2b/login-and-auth.md

 updatedAt: "2020-11-24T10:41:35.422Z"
 ---

-Before logging in, please register your account on the [TRUST&TRACE](https://app.trust-trace.com).
-After that, you have the possibility to authenticate technically via email and password or with an API token.
+Before Alice and Bob can login, they need to register their account on the [TRUST&TRACE app](https://app.trust-trace.com).
+After that, they have the possibility to authenticate technically via email and password or with an API token.

-Usually you want to use a technical API token to not handle login expiration times.
-But to create such a API token for your account, you will need a JWT token to generate the initial one.
-Please login via the [login via email] section, to get your JWT token to be able to [generate a API token](#create-api-token) and to [authenticate with token](#authentication-with-api-token).
+Usually they want to use a technical API token to not handle login expiration times.
+But to create such a API token for a account, a JWT token to generate the initial one, is needed.
+So please login via the [login via email] section, to get your JWT token to be able to [generate a API token](#create-api-token) and to [authenticate with token](#authentication-with-api-token).

 # Login with email and password